This function receives a httr::response() object, and outputs a

 Details

-The function parses the data from the response
+The function parses the data from the response object and tries to fit

 it into a tibble object.
 Each row in the resulting tibble will be describing